-- See item 2 of ENGINE LACKS POWER/VEHICLE DOES NOT REACH FULL SPEED. - Ignition timing is incorrect or there is an ignition system failure. - Contact an authorized Ski-Doo dealer.
+- See item 2 of ENGINE LACKS POWER/VEHICLE DOES NOT REACH FULL SPEED. - 2.
+Ignition timing is incorrect or there is an ignition system failure. - Seek service from an authorized Ski-Doo dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
+Please refer to the US EPA EMISSIONS-RELATED WARRANTY contained herein for information about warranty claims.